 Looking back on it, the lead-up to graduating from MMS was hectic.

 MMS students were either scrambling to finalize their job offers, or were signing apartment leases in the cities where they were moving and figuring out their visa situations.
-A lot of us were making plans to head to New York City after graduation, although many others were grouping in Charlotte and other cities across the U.S. Some of the international students are heading back to their homes including China and India.
+A lot of us were making plans to head to New York City after graduation, although many others were grouping in Charlotte and other cities across the U.S.

 Regardless of the final destination, we were all happy to spend our last day at the graduation ceremony together.